Common experiences with suicide bereavement

 Anger and blaming

-Anger with the deceased person is normal but often confusing.
-You may feel angry at them for giving up, leaving and causing so much pain.
-You might find yourself blaming someone you perceive as having contributed to the suicide, such as a psychologist or a relative for not having done more.
+Anger with the deceased person is a common reaction, but it can feel confusing.
+You may feel angry at them for leaving and causing so much pain.
+You might find yourself blaming someone you perceive as having contributed to the suicide for not having done more.
 You may also feel angry at yourself for not preventing the suicide.

 Talking about the anger you are feeling often helps.
-Alternatively you may find a physical activity, such as walking or playing sport enables you to release pent up anger.
+Alternatively, you may find that physical activity, such as walking or playing sport, enables you to release pent-up anger.

 Shame